moltenform/vipercard/vipercard/doc/reference_02_functions.md

 ## clickloc()

-In a mousedown or mouseup handler, get click coordinates.
+In a mousedown or mouseup handler, get click x,y coordinates.

 Examples: